 The user interface to customize WebCenter's look and feel is the customizationConfig.xml file.
-All you need to do to apply your customizations is to modify this file accordingly and save it.
-The changes will be visible after a little while (this can take up to a few minutes).
+To apply your customizations, modify this file accordingly and save it.
+The changes are visible after a little while (this can take up to a few minutes).

-The customizationConfig.xml file should be placed into the customization directory on your Web server instance, which is <WebCenter\Instance>\custom directory(such as c:\Artios \WebCenter\WebServer\tomcat\webapps\WebCenter instance\custom).
+The customizationConfig.xml file should be placed into the customization directory on your Webserver instance, which is <WebCenter_Instance>\custom directory (such as c:\Artios\WebCenter\WebServer\tomcat\webapps\WebCenter instance\custom).